laikelly/discord-bot/README.md

 ### Step 2: Registering the bot
 * Go to the [Discord Developers Portal](https://discord.com/developers) and sign in with Discord account.
 * Click on "New Applicaiton" located at top right and enter the name for the bot.
-* After fillinf in the details of the bot, it will direct to the bot's dashboard.
+* After filling in the details of the bot, it will direct to the bot's dashboard.
 Navigate to "Bot" and click "Add Bot" to enable app as a bot.
 <img width="1347" alt="Screen Shot 2021-12-13 at 12 10 36 AM" src="https://user-images.githubusercontent.com/44072717/145755886-aead32ab-e15f-4d2b-9e54-18d4cb99e752.png">
 * Copy the bot's token and store it somewhere without revealing it to public.
 <img width="1360" alt="Screen Shot 2021-12-13 at 12 13 10 AM" src="https://user-images.githubusercontent.com/44072717/145756088-362a35dd-583a-4a1d-94c3-9090621b60a7.png">